hexagoncircle/ryan-mulligan-dev/src/blog/css-marquee.md

 - `min-width: 100%` stretches each child container to the parent width.
 With this rule, the first child container is visible while the duplicate container is hidden in the overflow.
 - `justify-content: space-around` evenly distributes space between each child container item, then applies half of that as empty space before the first item and after the last.

-As items begin to overflow, gaps can be set to create space between each item.
-The parent and child container gap values need to match.
-A perfect case for using a CSS variable!
-The `--gap` supplies space between each item when content overflows the parent.
-It also comes in handy to offset the ending position in the animation precisely:
+As items begin to overflow, gaps can be set to create room between each item.
+Gap values for the parent and child containers will need to match – the perfect case for defining a [CSS custom property](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties)!
+The `gap: var(--gap)` declaration supplies the space between each item when content overflows the parent plus space between the two child containers.
+This variable also comes in handy to offset the end position in the animation precisely:

 ```css
 @keyframes scroll {